 Visit our partners‘ websites to find out how you can get involved in local efforts.

 Sign up for email updates from Cats and Birds.

 Tweet!
 Tweet!
-Encourage your peeps to pledge to keep their cat from roaming unsupervised.
+Encourage your peeps to pledge to help make Canada a safer place for cats and birds!
 It’s better for cats, better for birds, and better for people.

 Share the pledge and encourage your community to keep their cat safe, save bird lives, and build healthy communities!